RaphaelGLv/webDevProject/README.md

 - [Yarn](https://yarnpkg.com/) - version: 1.x or higher

 ## Installation
-1. Clone the repository to your machine
+1. Clone the repository to your machine and select the added folder
 ```
 git clone https://github.com/RaphaelGLv/WebDevProject.git
-cd web-dev-project
 ```
 2. Install the project dependencies
 ```